Energy

 Thermal energy

-It is a form of energy associated with the temperature of an object.
+It is a form of energy associated with temperature of an object.
 It is based on the internal movement of the atoms and molecules of the object.
-The higher the temperature, the faster its particles move.
+The higher the temperature of an object, the faster its particles move.

-This is the most degraded form of energy and it is the most difficult to transform, especially if it is at low temperatures.
+It is the most degraded and most difficult energy form to transform, especially if it is at low temperatures.

-All energy transformations cause losses and gradually become thermal energy due to friction.
+All energy transformations cause losses and gradually become thermal energy.

 An example of thermal energy is the transformation that occurs in a heating boiler.
-The chemical energy of natural gas is transformed through combustion into heat at high temperatures that is used to heat buildings.
+The chemical energy of natural gas is transformed into high temperatures during combustion, which serves to heat buildings.

 _images/electric-energia-fuego-gas.jpg